Canon G7 X Mark II vs Fujifilm X-A2

 |13.||Panasonic LX10||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |14.||Sony RX100 V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |17.||Sony RX100 II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the X-A2 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm X-A2?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G7 X Mark II: